 Modern, clean, safe, and efficient Singapore is a dream to live in.
-But it is also notoriously expensive to live in Singapore - as both people on the street and international surveys can attest to.
+But it is also one of the most expensive cities in the world, and not every expat arrives with a generous package covering school fees, prime-location rent and weekend entertainment.

-Some expats choose to relocate to Singapore for many reasons, entirely on their own budget.
-Some want to pursue new career goals, or broaden business opportunities.
-Others are drawn to a high standard of living in Singapore, or just to experience life in a different country or city.
+For many expats, relocating to Singapore means building a life here on their own budget.
+Some come for new career goals or business opportunities.
+Others are drawn to the high standard of living, the safety, the convenience, or simply the chance to experience life in a different country.

-According to the Singapore Department of Statistics, there are approximately 1.7 million expatriates (or non-residents) in Singapore as of 2023.
-This was an increase of almost 200,000 from the year before.
+According to the Singapore Department of Statistics, there are approximately 1.91 million expatriates (or non-residents) in Singapore as of June 2025.
+This was an increase of 2.7% from the year before.

 Expats who work in Singapore come from many countries, with the largest groups coming from India, China, Malaysia, the US, the UK, and Australia, working primarily in the IT, finance, business, hospitality, engineering, and education sectors.

-You may have seen reports that the pay and benefits packages for average expat middle managers in Singapore rose to S$342,218 in 2023, according to a global survey conducted by ECA International, the world's leading provider of knowledge, information, and software for the management and assignment of employees around the world.
+You may have seen reports that the pay and benefits packages for average expat middle managers in Singapore were reported at S$342,218 in 2023, according to a global survey conducted by ECA International, the world's leading provider of knowledge, information, and software for the management and assignment of employees around the world.

 Median incomes for expats here on their own expense are more similar to Singapore resident salaries, and are highly dependent on the industry and level of experience.

-Here is the monthly median income of residents in some of the most popular expat industries at middle manager positions in 2024:
+As a broad guide, here is the monthly median income of residents in some of the most popular expat industries at middle manager positions:

 Information Technology: S$7,300